 Each situation is unique, however.
 To avoid any unforced errors when it comes to legal deadlines, contact a personal injury attorney promptly after an accident of any kind.

 Compensation Available for Injury Claims

 You, understandably, want to recover every dollar of compensation you are entitled to after an accident results in personal injuries to yourself or a family member.
 An insurance company for the negligent party in your case, however, is looking to pay as little as possible to resolve your case.
 Many cases are ultimately resolved through settlements because insurers find settling cases to be more cost-effective than going to trial.

 When a case cannot be resolved through a settlement, it can go to trial in an Illinois federal or state courtroom.
 A plaintiff who proves their case by a preponderance of the evidence can be awarded compensatory damages.
 Compensatory damages usually include economic damages and noneconomic damages.

-Medical expenses, lost income, and property damage are common examples of the tangible economic damages.
+Medical expenses and lost income are common examples of the tangible economic damages.
 Noneconomic damages are far more subjective and may be less quantifiable, usually including pain and suffering, emotional distress, or loss of consortium.

 Why Do I Need an Attorney?

 After your accident, the insurance adjuster for the negligent party’s insurer will likely contact you.
 Regardless of how friendly and sincere the agent you speak with seem in their concern about your well-being, remember that the insurer is never on your side.

 In most cases, the insurance company will be actively looking for ways to pin the blame on you for your accident.
 One of the easiest ways to do this is to get you to admit to your own fault.
 This is exactly why you must always decline any invitation to provide a formal statement.